L1-Penalized Quantile Regression in High-Dimensional Sparse Models

-We show that post-$\ell_1$-QR can perform as well as $\ell_1$-QR in terms of the rate of convergence, uniformly over $\mathcal{U}$, even if the $\ell_1$-QR-based model selection misses some components of the true models.
-This occurs because $\ell_1$-QR-based model selection can miss only those components that have relatively small coefficients.
+We show that under similar conditions post-$\ell_1$-QR can perform as well as $\ell_1$-QR in terms of the rate of convergence, uniformly over $\mathcal{U}$, even if the $\ell_1$-QR-based model selection misses some components of the true models.
+This occurs because $\ell_1$-QR-based model selection only misses those components that have relatively small coefficients.
 Moreover, post-$\ell_1$-QR can perform better than $\ell_1$-QR if the $\ell_1$-QR-based model selection correctly includes all components of the true model as a subset.
 (Obviously, post-$\ell_1$-QR can perform as well as the oracle if the $\ell_1$-QR perfectly selects the true model, which is, however, unrealistic for many designs of interest.)
 Fifth, we illustrate the use of $\ell_1$-QR and post-$\ell_1$-QR with a Monte Carlo experiment and an international economic growth example.
 To the best of our knowledge, all of the above results are new and contribute to the literature on HDSMs.
-We also hope that our results on post-penalized estimators and some proofs could be of interest in other problems.
+Our results on post-penalized estimators and some proof techniques could also be of interest in other problems.
 We provide further technical comparisons to the literature in Section \ref{Sec:Setting}.